digital-blueprint/esign-app/README.md

 - `allow-annotating` (optional): Needs to be set to allow annotating the PDFs
     - example `allow-annotating`

+#### Exposed CSS variables

+- `--dbp-override-image-nextcloud` is used to override the cloud image on the connection screen of the Nextcloud file picker
+  - example CSS: `html { --dbp-override-image-nextcloud: url(/icons/nextcloud.svg); }`

 ### dbp-official-signature-pdf-upload

 You can use this activity to officially sign PDF documents like this: